voldemortX/pytorch-auto-drive/README.md

 ResNet-101 backbone:

-DeeplabV3, DeeplabV2, PSPNet, FCN
+DeeplabV3, DeeplabV2, FCN

-(You can of course also use the ResNet-50 backbone in torchvision by simply calling a different function)
+(You can of course also use the ResNet-50 backbone in torchvision by simply calling a different function or other models by using the most recent torchvision implementation)

 ### Performance (single random run)